informatics-isi-edu/chaise/doc/style-guide.md

 Accessibility - to ease reading: button height 27 px

 Density - measurements between text and background: text size, button height, text left and right padding

-#### Flat buttons

-More details about this style - where to use them

-Specs

-Behavior (what happens onclick/hover etc)

-Code

-#### Raised buttons

-More details and where to use them - when you need to emphasize a function on a busy or wide space.

-Specs

-Behavior

-Code

 #### Dropdown Buttons